tengstrand/lein-polylith/migrate/migrate.md

 ### 1. Use the same repository as the old workspace

-If you go for this option, we recommend you to create a git branch, like `polylith-deps` or similar, and work from there, and merge it back when everything works.
+If you go for this option, we recommend that you create a git branch, like `polylith-deps` or similar, and work from there, then merge it back when everything works.

 As we mentioned before, the new tool doesn't contain any `build` command.
 Instead it's up to you to decide how to use [tools.deps](https://github.com/clojure/tools.deps.alpha), scripts and maybe other tooling, to build the artifacts you need.

-To proceede from here, you can either learn the new tool and do the migration yourself, because it will be quite obvious what you should keep and what can be deleted, or you can continue with the detailed instruction below, with the risk that you don't know what you are doing!
-As long as you work in a new branch, you should be safe in either cases.
+To proceed from here, you can either learn the new tool and do the migration yourself, because it will be quite obvious what you should keep and what can be deleted, or you can continue with the detailed instruction below, with the risk that you don't know what you are doing!
+As long as you work in a new branch, you should be safe in either case.

 Make sure you work from the newly created branch, e.g. `polylith-deps`.
-With `old` we refere to the Leiningen based `clojure-polylith-realworld-example-app` workspace (think your Leiningen based workspace), and with `new` we refere to the migrated `clojure-polylith-realworld-example-app-01` workspace (think your migrated workspace):
+With `old` we refer to the Leiningen based `clojure-polylith-realworld-example-app` workspace (think your Leiningen based workspace), and with `new` we refer to the migrated `clojure-polylith-realworld-example-app-01` workspace (think your migrated workspace):
 - Delete the `project.clj` file from the root in the old workspace.
 - Delete the `interfaces` directory from the old workspace.
 - Copy `deps.edn` from the root of the new workspace to the old.